 When it comes to an emergency situation, no matter how prepared a company, an institution, or an entire industry, there can never exist an agreed-upon or consensual prediction related to the outcomes.
-Yet with the technological developments we’ve witness the past years, and alongside companies’ understanding of the damages that can results from not tending properly to a crisis, there are a lot of things you can do for reducing risks.
+Yet with the technological advancements such as modern emergency notification systems, and alongside companies’ understanding of the damages that can results from not tending properly to a crisis, there are a lot of things you can do for reducing risks.
 Therefore, when talking about how to best handle a crisis, one must always base all plans and strategies on methodically studied metrics.
 Having everything at hand – from teams and exhaustive reports, to crisis communication solutions will give you the advantage you need in dealing with an emergency, and allow you to assure business continuity.

 People often think of emergencies as something that happens due to a natural disaster or a manmade catastrophe, and although it’s true that in a year there can be around 330 natural disasters worldwide, a crisis can also occur due to other causes.
 Things like cyberattacks, equipment malfunctions, internal network errors, or even an improperly executed strategy can lead to a crisis situation.
 Therefore, companies and institutions need to be fully prepared to manage all emergencies in an efficient manner, which is why emergency plans and strategies play such an important role.

 What Are Emergency Management Metrics?

 Emergency metrics are the factors you need to consider when drafting your plans, implementing your strategies, and appointing professionals responsible with your crisis management.
 As we mentioned, emergency and crisis situations are varied, they differ from industry to industry, and can be influenced by a wide range of elements.
 However, the common constituent is that you cannot avoid the terrible effects of a crisis unless you prepare in advance for it, especially in terms of crisis communication and what it means to inform the people involved at all times.

 Types of Emergency Metrics: